CastagnaIT/plugin.video.netflix/README.md

 ## Features

 - Access to multiple profiles
-- Search Netflix (incl. suggestions)
+- Search Netflix including suggestions
-- Netflix categories, recommendations, "my list" & continue watching
+- Netflix categories, recommendations, My List & continue watching and more
 - Browse all movies and all TV shows Netflix style includes genres
 - Browse trailers & more of TV shows and movies (by context menu)
-- Rate show/movie
+- Rate TV show & movies
-- Add & remove to/from "my list"
+- Add or remove to/from My List
-- Export of complete shows & movies in (Kodi) local database
+- Export of TV shows & movies in Kodi local library
-- Keep My List and (Kodi) local library in sync
+- Keep Netflix My List and Kodi local library in sync
-- Export new seasons/episodes to (Kodi) local library when they become available on Netflix
+- Automatic export of new seasons/episodes to Kodi local library when they become available on Netflix
-- Share/Sync the (Kodi) local library and netflix addon data with multiple devices that running Kodi
+- Share/Sync the Kodi local library with multiple devices that running Kodi with the same account (requires a MySQL server)
-- Possibility of playback with high resolutions 1080P and 4K (see table)
+- Possibility of playback at 1080P and 4K (see high resolutions table)
-- Support of hi-res audio Dolby Digital Plus and Dolby Digital Atmos (on Premium accounts)
+- Support of hi-res audio Dolby Digital Plus and Dolby Digital Atmos (requires a premium account)
+- Support of HDR / HDR10 only on capable android devices (requires a premium account)
-- Support of HDR and Dolby Vision (only on capable android devices, on Premium accounts)
+- Support of Dolby Vision only on Kodi 19.x and capable android devices (requires a premium account)
 - Support integration with Up Next add-on (proposes to play the next episode automatically)

 ## Installation & Updates